mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/config_groups.rst

 Provide Swappable Configuration Groups
 ======================================

-In this tutorial we will create swappable configuration groups for our application; this will enable us to create specific player profiles and inventory load-outs.
-These config groups can then be specified by name when we launch our application.
+In this tutorial we will create swappable configuration groups for our application: we will pre-configure specific player profiles and inventory load-outs.
+By storing these configs in a config store, we will be able to load them and swap them out by group & name from the command line.

 Modifying Our Application
 =========================